 The Office for Institutional Effectiveness mission is to assist faculty and administrators in identifying external funding sources for both institutional grants, and those in support of faculty research projects.
-OFIE, in collaboration with the KCC Business Office and UH Office of Research Services, assists faculty members in the preparation and submission of proposals for grants and awards from external sources.
+OFIE, in collaboration with the Title III Shared Services Center and UH Office of Research Services, assists faculty members in the preparation and submission of proposals for grants and awards from external sources.
 KCC Grants Development & Administration

 Please browse current funding opportunities by clicking on the links below.
 You may also track upcoming grant and award deadlines by signing up for the KCC Grants Calendar (hosted by Google).

 The University of Hawaii provides two grant competitions held in both fall and spring semesters.
 If successful, these seed grants could potentially leverage future grant proposals by presenting the College with a promising program idea or a funding niche.
 Interested applicants are encouraged to schedule a consultation with OFIE to ensure the development of quality proposals, and to avoid duplicate or competing submissions for the same program.